All Episodes

 You know what?

-You know what really bothers uh Betty, that's the woman you're referring to.
+You know what really bothers Betty?

 She's confusing.

-I've got a huge, just out of control, large ego.
+I've got a huge, just out-of-control, large ego.

-And that's I that's what I think bothers her.
+And that's what I think bothers her.

 But there are a lot of misguided people who have the best of intentions, and we are tolerant of all of them here.

-Back in just a there's uh new scientific research out there, folks.
+There's new scientific research out there, folks.

-I have it right here, my formerly nicotine stained fingers says bad memories stick in our brains better than good memories do.
+It says bad memories stick in our brains better than good memories do.

-Now, this does not apply to me, but I'll explain the details of this research when we come back for the next hour here on the EIB Network.
+Now, this does not apply to me, but I'll explain the details of this research when we come back for the next hour here on the EIB network.